Omi (singer)

-Omar Samuel Pasley (born 3 September 1986), better known by his stage name Omi (/ˈoʊmiː/ OH-mee; stylised in all caps), is a Jamaican singer.
+Omar Samuel Pasley (born 3 September 1986), better known by his stage name Omi (/ˈoʊmiː/ OH-mee; stylised in all caps as OMI), is a Jamaican singer.
 He is best known for his 2012 single "Cheerleader", the remixed version of which was a worldwide hit.
-He is currently signed to Ultra Music, a part of Sony Music, and released his debut album Me 4 U in 2015.
+He was signed to Ultra Music, a part of Sony Music, and released his album Me 4 U in 2015.

 Career

 Beginnings

 Omar Samuel Pasley was born in the parish of Clarendon.
 He established in Kingston, after being discovered by the dancehall impresario Clifton Dillon (known as Specialist) and signed to Oufah, an independent Jamaican label.
 His first recorded single was "Standing On All Threes" released with a music video.
 OMI had composed his future hit song "Cheerleader" in 2008.
 He eventually recorded it and performed and released in 2012.
 It was released in Jamaica along with a low-budget, high-concept video shot in Oregon during OMI's first trip to the United States, becoming a modest hit in Jamaica and also popular in Hawaii and in Dubai.
 Never releasing an album, OMI had various local hits in Jamaica like "Take It Easy", "Fireworks" (accompanied by a music video) and "Color of My Lips", the latter featuring Busy Signal, a well-known Jamaican dancehall, ska, and reggae artist.